ballerina-platform/.github/profile/README.md

 [Ballerina](https://ballerina.io/) is a statically typed, open-source cloud-native programming language developed and supported by [WSO2](https://wso2.com/).

-With Ballerina, you could easily develop microservices, API endpoints and integrations, and any other application for the cloud.
+With Ballerina, you can easily develop microservices, API endpoints and integrations, and any other application for the cloud.
 Additionally, Ballerina has all the general-purpose functionalities you could expect from a modern programming language.